Last Updated on February 4, 2024

 The higher the SPF, the longer it will take to get a tan or a sunburn.
-SPF, or sun protection factor, acts like a shade keeping your delicate skin protected from the harshest rays of the sun.
+SPF, or sun protection factor, acts like a shade, keeping your delicate skin protected from the harshest rays of the sun.

 You may think the best way to speed up the process is to not use any sunscreen or sunblock at all and let the sun have full access.
-But, then you risk sunburn.
+But, then, you risk sunburn.

 Beyond the fact that sunburns are painful and damage the skin, they also cause the skin to peel.
-Those peeling layers include any of the skin that has tanned that may have lingered the next day.
+Those peeling layers include any of the skin that has tanned and may have lingered the next day.